torproject/torspec/proposals/326-tor-relay-well-known-uri-rfc8615.md

 ## /.well-known/tor-relay/rsa-fingerprint.txt

 * The file contains one or more Tor relay RSA SHA1 fingerprints operated by the entity in control of this website.
-* Each line contains one fingerprint.
+* Each line contains one relay fingerprint.
+* The file MUST NOT contain fingerprints of Tor bridges (or hashes of bridge fingerprints).
+For bridges see the file `hashed-bridge-rsa-fingerprint.txt`.
 * The file may contain comments (starting with #).
 * Non-comment lines must be exactly 40 characters long and consist of the following characters [a-fA-F0-9].
 * Fingerprints are not case-sensitive.
 * Each fingerprint MUST appear at most once.
 * The file MUST not be larger than one MByte.
-* The file MUST NOT contain fingerprints of Tor bridges (or hashes of bridge fingerprints).
 * The content MUST be a media type of "text/plain".

 Example file content: